PeacefulWhale/CIT-270-BYUI/Week 9/README.md

 However 99% of the class had problems actually getting their Pod from last class running...

 So this Friday they're going to work on just fixing their Pods...
 So at this point I'm 2-3 classes ahead.

+## Friday

+Yep, today we're doing what I was going to do Wednesday.
+The teacher has decided to ignore people's pods not working, and to go for creating the deployment.
+This is what I wanted to do at the time, but we didn't.

+Anyway, now at least I've got my stuff up and running (for the low cost of $100 a month instead of a $5 virtual machine).

+I've been running the redis-server on my own pod, so whenever the pod gets reset all the data on that redis server will be purged.

+I should figure out a better way of getting the redis server up and running...
+If I had to guess running a VM on the same network might work.
+However, I bet kubernetes has a "best practice" way of doing something like this.